• Skip to primary navigation

 • Purple, Green and Gold M&M's: I added Mardi Gras colored M&M's at the end for a festive color!

-First, I lightly toasted the pecans in a 350°F oven for 10 minutes.
+1. I started by lightly toasting the pecans in a 350°F oven for 10 minutes.
+The toasting of the pecans significantly improves their taste.

-For the caramel, I heated the butter, brown sugar, corn syrup and salt in a small saucepan over medium high heat (Photo 1).
+1. The next step was making the caramel.
+I heated the butter, brown sugar, corn syrup and salt in a small saucepan over medium heat (Photo 1).
 While the butter was melting, I stirred the mixture until it came to a boil.

-Once the butter had melted and the mixture had come to a boil, I lowered the heat to medium low.
+Once the mixture had come to a boil, I lowered the heat to medium low.
 I let the caramel mixture continue to boil uncovered without stirring for five minutes (Photo 2).

-After five minutes, I removed the pan from the heat, and added the vanilla extract and baking soda (Photo 3).
-I stirred the caramel to ensure that the baking soda and vanilla were well incorporated (Photo 4).
+After five minutes, I removed the pan from the heat and added the vanilla extract and baking soda (Photo 3).
+I stirred the caramel to ensure that the vanilla and baking soda were well incorporated (Photo 4).

-I quickly stirred the mixture with a wooden spoon to coat the Corn Chex and pecans.
-Then, I dumped it into a large disposable aluminum roasting pan (15-3/16 x 11-5/16 x 2-7/8 inches) and evenly spread the mixture.
+1. I quickly stirred the mixture with a wooden spoon to coat the Corn Chex and pecans.
+Then, I dumped it into a large disposable aluminum roasting pan and evenly spread the mixture.

 I didn't worry too much at this point about making sure that everything was well coated.